lo5an/cybercommons/README.md

 ## Requirements

+* [Docker Engine](https://docs.docker.com/engine/install/) or [Docker Desktop](https://docs.docker.com/get-docker/).
+If you are unsure, we recommend installing Docker Desktop.
-* Docker
+* [Docker Compose plugin](https://docs.docker.com/compose/install/) if you are not using Docker Desktop.
-* Docker Compose
-    * `pip install docker-compose`
 * GNU Make or equivalent

 ## Installation

-1. Edit values within dc_config/cybercom_config.env
+1. Edit values within dc_config/cybercom_config.env.
 1. Copy secrets_template.env into secrets.env under the same folder and add required credentials into it.
-1. Initialize database and generate internal SSL certs
+1. Initialize database and generate internal SSL certs.

     ```sh
     make init